metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `qemu_guest_agent` (Map of String) QemuGuestAgentAccessCredentailPropagation means passwords are dynamically injected into the vm at runtime via the qemu guest agent.
-This feature requires the qemu guest agent to be running within the guest.
+- `qemu_guest_agent` (Map of String) QemuGuestAgentAccessCredentailPropagation means passwords aredynamically injected into the vm at runtime via the qemu guest agent.This feature requires the qemu guest agent to be running within the guest.

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--access_credentials--user_password--source"></a>